Flora72/GasGo/README.md

 GasGo is a smart LPG access and delivery platform that connects households, vendors, and riders through a centralized system.
 It was born out of a personal frustration shared by many households in Kenya: the struggle to find safe, reliable cooking gas.

-Many families have experienced the stress of chasing down vendors, only to receive half-filled cylinders or ones with defects.
+Many families have experienced the stress of chasing down vendors, only to receive half-filled cylinders or cylinders with defects.
 Beyond being a waste of money, this is a serious safety hazard.
 There have been heartbreaking cases of gas explosions caused by illegally refilled cylinders—lives lost, homes destroyed, trust broken.

 GasGo is a response to that broken system.
 It’s about restoring safety, transparency, and dignity to something as essential as cooking fuel.